-We wanted to take a moment and discuss what it might be like to apply for a traditional life insurance policy as a “hang glider” so that we can answer some of the most common questions we get from folks who find themselves in this situation.
+For folks who enjoy Hang Gliding or Paragliding, that recommendation might take on a little bit more “oomph, ” especially for those who financially depend on their risk-taking loved ones.
+For this reason, we wanted to take a moment to discuss what it might be like to apply for a traditional life insurance policy as a “hang glider” so that we can answer some of the most common questions we get from people in this situation.

 Questions that will be addressed will include: